 "Seismic Activity" in the Gold Markets Is Increasing

-A number of increasingly – evident factors are building pressure under this "golden volcano."
+Several increasingly – evident factors are building pressure under this "golden volcano."
 Like the Mount St. Helens eruption in 1980, it's difficult even for professional observers to gauge just when an explosion – not to mention its magnitude – is going to take place.

 What's important in our analysis is not precisely when gold (and silver) is going to "erupt," but that the evidence overwhelmingly suggests we're getting closer by the day.

-In fact, as this is being written during the overnight session, gold has penetrated the $1385 level for the fourth time in the last few years.
+As this is being written during the overnight session, gold has penetrated the $1385 level for the fourth time in the last few years.
 Regardless of whether this price holds, it should forcefully demonstrate – to anyone paying attention – that the preconditions necessary for an unexpected and sustained upside price explosion are being laid.

-Look objectively at what's causing the pressure to build, decide how it might affect your situation, make a plan (how much to devote, level of risk tolerance, time frame and goals) – then begin to act.
+Look objectively at what's causing the pressure to build, decide how it might affect your situation, make a plan (how much to devote, level of risk tolerance, time frame, and goals) – then begin to act.